JOIN A COHORT and be equipped for the mission.

-The Coastal Equipping Series is the core equipping pathway of Coastal Mission Society, designed to help every believer grow in theological depth, spiritual maturity, and missional confidence.
+The Equip Series is the core equipping pathway of Coastal Mission Society, designed to help every believer grow in theological depth, spiritual maturity, and missional confidence.
 Through guided cohorts, practical formation, and deep engagement with Scripture, participants learn to live as the priesthood of all believers (1 Peter 2:9-10) —disciples who bring the gospel into their homes, workplaces, and communities.

 Our equipping process walks with leaders and congregations through a series of learning modules that integrate biblical study, vocational reflection, and hands-on mission practice.
 Whether you’re discerning a call to start a new gospel proclaiming ministry, a team that is planting a new church, renew an existing congregation, or simply follow Jesus more intentionally in daily life, the Coastal Equipping Series provides the tools and community for that journey.